rociopv06/csia/README.md

 # CS-ia
-A java full app with:
+A desktop app to work as a voting system for a literary club's competitions with sign in.
+The project succesfully included:
 - a MySQL database
 - basic encryption
 - file upload and processing for docs,pdf and images (jpg & png)